-Figure 5 FlashArray//M Back Panel
+Figure 4 FlashArray//X Back Panel

-- Controller modules-The //M features four controller options, to allow different tiers of performance and capacity.
-New controllers are shipped roughly annually, and can be replaced or upgraded without performance impact. - I/O modules-The //M has onboard SAS, replication, and management ports, and host-based IO ports can be configured to meet a variety of needs.
-6 slots per chassis, configurable with 8 or 16 Gb/s FC, or 10 Gb/s Ethernet iSCSI.
+- Controller modules-The //X features four controller options, to allow different tiers of performance and capacity.
+New controllers are shipped roughly annually, and can be replaced or upgraded without performance impact. - I/O modules-The //X has onboard SAS, replication, and management ports, and host-based IO ports can be configured to meet a variety of needs.
+There are 6 slots per chassis, configurable with 8 or 16 Gb/s FC, and 40 or 10 Gb/s Ethernet iSCSI.